-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? x

-C22 If "yes," please complete the following:

-C22 Early action closing date

-C22 Early action notification date
+C21 For the Fall 2013 entering class: C21 Number of early decision applications received by your institution C21 Number of applicants admitted under early decision plan C21 Please provide significant details about your early decision plan: - Early action C22 Yes No C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х C22 If "yes," please complete the following: C22 Early action closing date C22 Early action notification date

-C22 Is your early action plan a "restrictive" plan under which you limit students from applying ng to other early plar าร?
+C22 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Yes No